 Unlimited plans are a lot more expensive and almost double the price if paying annually.
 While you can save some money by paying annually instead of monthly, the difference isn’t huge.

-They also have a free plan that gives you 250MB per day and access to servers in France, the Netherlands, India, Singapore, and the U.S.
+They also have a free plan that gives you 250MB per day and access to servers in France, the Netherlands, India, Singapore, and the U.S. – it’s nice to see a freemium model like with Windscribe.

-Refund Policy: 30 days, no-questions-asked (with a catch)
+Refund Policy: 30 days, with a catch

-A quick side note—you can only get a refund if you use less than 5GB of bandwidth.
+As with anything ZenVPN, you need to read the fine print.
+It states that you can only get a refund if you use less than 5GB of bandwidth.
 Make sure you’re aware of that before you begin!

 Payment Methods: Give them your card details, or move on